oracle/dino-date/commonClient/README.md

 ## Common Client Pages Used by All Mid-Tier Restful Interfaces.

-The common client is only as a user friendly front end for the Restful API layers.
+The commonClient folder is where we have the browser side code.

-See the language folders for example code.
+See the language folders for mid-tier example code.